 Angelo is listed in Chambers USA as a Recognized Practitioner for Antitrust (Illinois).
 He is actively involved in the American Bar Association.
 In 2018, Angelo became a Co-Chair of the Competition Torts Committee of the Antitrust Section of the American Bar Association.
 Before that, he served as a Vice-Chair for the Competition Torts Committee.
 Angelo also is a past chair of the Antitrust Law Committee of the Chicago Bar Association.

-Angelo is an active member of the firm's National Recruiting Committee and is the Chicago Recruiting Committee Chair.
+Angelo is the Chairman of the firm's National Recruiting Committee.

 Angelo serves on the Board of Directors for Special Olympics Illinois.
 He also serves on Leaders Council for Special Olympics Illinois.
 Angelo was recognized as one of the top individual fundraisers for the Special Olympics Illinois Polar Plunge in 2009 and 2014.